Skip to main content ↓

 AI agents help users solve problems and complete tasks.

 Focus on directly answering search intent, and go beyond surface-level definitions.
-Answer the user’s question, add context, give an expert perspective beyond what AI traditionally summarizes, and explain why it matters.
+Answer the user’s question, add context, explain why it matters, and give an expert perspective beyond what AI traditionally summarizes.

 2. Incorporate visuals that support clarity

-AI agents are increasingly capable of parsing visual context (like charts or labeled images) and prefer content that enhances user understanding.
+AI agents are increasingly capable of parsing visual context (like charts or labeled images), and they prefer content that enhances user understanding.
 Custom graphics, screenshots, and tables aren’t just for decoration.
 They add clarity and create meaningful interactions with users.

 3. Demonstrate human experience with E-E-A-T